AyishathNahda/E-commerce_Follow_Along/README.md

 ### 4. Future Enhancements & Experimentation:
 - Considered adding role-based access control:
-  - *Admin Access:* Only admin users can create new products.
+  - Admin Access: Only admin users can create new products.
-  - *Shop Profiles:* Restrict product uploads to users with a registered shop profile.
+  - Shop Profiles: Restrict product uploads to users with a registered shop profile.
-  - *Image Upload Handling:* Implement a cloud-based solution (e.g., Cloudinary, AWS S3) for better image management.
+  - Image Upload Handling: Implement a cloud-based solution (e.g., Cloudinary, AWS S3) for better image management.

 ## Milestone 11: Fetching and Displaying Product Data

 In this milestone, we focused on retrieving product data from the backend and dynamically displaying it in the frontend.
 Key achievements include:

-### *1. Backend: Creating an API Endpoint to Fetch All Products*
+### 1. Backend: Creating an API Endpoint to Fetch All Products
-- Developed a *GET* endpoint (/api/products) in the backend to send all product data to the frontend.
+- Developed a GET endpoint (/api/products) in the backend to send all product data to the frontend.
 - Implemented MongoDB queries using Mongoose to retrieve all stored products.
 - Ensured error handling to manage potential issues in fetching data.

-### *2. Frontend: Fetching Data from API*
+### 2. Frontend: Fetching Data from API
-- Created an *API call function* using fetch or axios in React to retrieve product data from the backend.
+- Created an API call function using fetch or axios in React to retrieve product data from the backend.
-- Managed the fetched data using React *useState* and *useEffect* hooks to ensure dynamic updates.
+- Managed the fetched data using React useState and useEffect hooks to ensure dynamic updates.

-### *3. Displaying Products Dynamically*
+### 3. Displaying Products Dynamically
-- Passed the fetched product data to a *ProductCard* component.
+- Passed the fetched product data to a ProductCard component.
-- Used the product details (name, image, price, etc.) as *props* to display them dynamically.
+- Used the product details (name, image, price, etc.) as props to display them dynamically.
-- Applied responsive *CSS styling* to create a visually appealing product grid layout.
+- Applied responsive CSS styling to create a visually appealing product grid layout.

-### *4. Future Enhancements & Experimentation:*
+### 4. Future Enhancements & Experimentation:
-- *Loading States:* Implemented a loading spinner while fetching product data.
+- Loading States: Implemented a loading spinner while fetching product data.
-- *Error Handling:* Displayed meaningful error messages in case of API failure.
+- Error Handling: Displayed meaningful error messages in case of API failure.
-- *Pagination & Filters:* Considered adding pagination and filtering options for better user experience.
+- Pagination & Filters: Considered adding pagination and filtering options for better user experience.

 ## Milestone 12: Filtering Products by User Email and Displaying Data

-In this milestone, we focused on filtering products based on the *user's email* and sending only relevant product data to the frontend.
+In this milestone, we focused on filtering products based on the user's email and sending only relevant product data to the frontend.
 Key achievements include:

-### *1. Backend: Creating a Filtered API Endpoint*
+### 1. Backend: Creating a Filtered API Endpoint
-- Developed a *GET* endpoint (/api/products/:email) to return products associated with a specific user email.
+- Developed a GET endpoint (/api/products/:email) to return products associated with a specific user email.
-- Used *Mongoose* to query the database and fetch only the products uploaded by the provided email.
+- Used Mongoose to query the database and fetch only the products uploaded by the provided email.
-- Implemented *error handling* to manage scenarios where no products match the email.
+- Implemented error handling to manage scenarios where no products match the email.

-### *2. Frontend: Fetching Filtered Data from API*
+### 2. Frontend: Fetching Filtered Data from API
-- Created a function in React to fetch *only products uploaded by the logged-in user*.
+- Created a function in React to fetch only products uploaded by the logged-in user.
-- Used *Axios* or *Fetch API* to make requests to the backend with the logged-in user's email.
+- Used Axios or Fetch API to make requests to the backend with the logged-in user's email.
-- Managed product data using *useState* and *useEffect* hooks.
+- Managed product data using useState and useEffect hooks.

-### *3. Displaying Filtered Products Dynamically*
+### 3. Displaying Filtered Products Dynamically
-- Passed the fetched *filtered* product data to a *ProductCard* component.
+- Passed the fetched filtered product data to a ProductCard component.
-- Rendered product details such as *name, image, price, and description* dynamically.
+- Rendered product details such as name, image, price, and description dynamically.
 - Ensured a clean and structured UI using CSS and responsive layout techniques.

-### *4. Future Enhancements & Experimentation:*
+### 4. Future Enhancements & Experimentation:
-- *Role-Based Access:* Only allow authorized users (e.g., shop owners or admins) to upload and view specific products.
+- Role-Based Access: Only allow authorized users (e.g., shop owners or admins) to upload and view specific products.
-- *Advanced Filtering:* Extend filtering options to include categories, price ranges, and product availability.
+- Advanced Filtering: Extend filtering options to include categories, price ranges, and product availability.
-- *Search Functionality:* Implement a search bar for users to quickly find their uploaded products.
+- Search Functionality: Implement a search bar for users to quickly find their uploaded products.

 ## Milestone 13: Updating Product Data and Form Auto-Fill